-From Star Trek Enterprise replicas, massive rings, and even a piano-shaped building, there are plenty of weird Chinese buildings to see.
+From Star Trek Enterprise replicas, massive rings, and even a piano-shaped building, there are plenty of weird Chinese architecture to see.
 There’s already a lot about China that makes the country unique, but few people consider that crazy architecture in China might be one of them.
 Here are a few examples.

 Up until about 20 years ago, most of China’s buildings were concrete squares void of any creativity or hint or architectural ingenuity.

 These are twelve of the most weird Chinese buildings with unique China architecture you’ll find scattered across this vast country’s landscape.

-1. Star Trek Enterprise Building – Fuzhou
+Star Trek Enterprise Building – Fuzhou